AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Handling of Loops
 ~~~~~~~~~~~~~~~~~

 A case in which user annotations are almost always required for GNATprove to complete a proof is when the program involves a loop.
-Indeed, the verification techniques used by GNATprove do not handle cycles in a subprogram’s control flow.
+Indeed, the verification techniques used by GNATprove do not handle cycles in a subprogram's control flow.
 As a consequence, loops are flattened by dividing them into several acyclic parts.

 As an example, let us look at a simple loop statement with an exit condition: